Table of Contents

 America’s funniest actor is an avid runner and three-time marathon finisher.

 Funny man Will Ferrell has starred in some of the most successful comedies of our time, including “Old School,” “Blades of Glory,” “Talladega Nights,” “Step Brothers,” “Elf” and “Anchorman: The Legend of Ron Burgundy.”
-With “Anchorman 2: The Legend Continues” hitting theaters on Dec.
-28, Competitor’s founding editor, Bob Babbitt, caught up with the 46-year-old movie star about his career, his running — yep, he runs 4 to 6 miles every other day and has completed three marathons and a few half marathons — and some of the hilarious videos on his comedy website, “Funny or Die.”
+Just before “Anchorman 2: The Legend Continues” hit theaters last December, Competitor’s founding editor, Bob Babbitt, caught up with the 46-year-old movie star about his career, his running—yep, he runs 4 to 6 miles every other day and has completed three marathons and a few half marathons—and some of the hilarious videos on his comedy website, “Funny or Die.”

 Will, you’ve run three marathons.
 Your first was in 2001 in New York City, where you ran 5:01.
 Then you ran the Stockholm Marathon in 4:28 in 2002 and a year later you ran your 3:56 PR at the 2003 Boston Marathon.
 If you kept that progression going, taking 30 minutes off every time out, four marathons from now, you’d be the world record-holder.